 Google Keyword Planner

 Google Keyword Planner comes straight from Google and If you had to just pick one free SEO tool from this entire list, this would be it.
-Google has tons of data about keywords that being used to search for everything under the sun.
+Basically, Google has tons of data about keywords that is used to search for everything under the sun.

 Search, organize the most relevant keywords for your business, create a content marketing strategy around those keywords, and you are all set to go.